Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 ---
 page_type: sample
-name: How to secure a Web API built with ASP&#46;NET Core using the Microsoft identity platform (formerly Azure Active Directory for developers)
+name: How to secure a Web API built with ASP&#46;NET Core using the Microsoft identity platform
 services: active-directory
 platforms: dotnet
 urlFragment: active-directory-aspnetcore-webapp-openidconnect-v2